 Tier 2

-Tier 2 interoperability indicates that information content is structured (consistently organized) in a spreadsheet or database file thatis amenable to computer processing..
+Tier 2 interoperability indicates that information content is structured (consistently organized) in a spreadsheet or database file thatis amenable to computer processing.
 However, Tier 2 data does not use a shared, documented datadata structure.
 Data in this tier must be transformed by the data consumer on a case-by-case basis for integration with other datasets, requiring them to study each new data source to figure out how to extract the information they need.
 Obtaining data in a structured format is a step towards interoperability because once the format is understood, computer programs can be instructed to extract the desired information.

 Tier 3